gohugoio/hugo/content/functions/relurl.md

 ```
 {{% /code %}}

-The above uses the [apply function][] and also exploits the fact that the Go template parser JSON-encodes objects inside `<script>` tags.
+The above uses the [apply function][] and also exposes how the Go template parser JSON-encodes objects inside `<script>` tags.
 See [the safeJS template function][safejs] for examples of how to tell Hugo not to escape strings inside of such tags.

 {{% note "Ending Slash" %}}
 `absURL` and `relURL` are smart about missing slashes, but they will *not* add a closing slash to a URL if it is not present.